Annual Pension Solvency and Performance Report

 This chart compares the investment returns of public pension funds against the S&P 500 over a 5-year, 10-year, 15-year, and 20-year time horizon.
 The figure plots the excess average returns of 235 public pension plans, with red dots representing individual fund performances and the black dashed line indicating the S&P 500 benchmark (zero excess return).

 The analysis reveals that over the past 20 years, the average return for public pension funds has consistently underperformed the S&P 500.
-While the S&P 500 achieved an average return of 9.7% over this period, public pension funds achieved 7.8% returns over the same period—with 99.5% of public pension funds underperforming the S&P 500.
+While the S&P 500 achieved an average return of 9.7%, public pension funds achieved 7.8% returns over the same period—with 99.5% of public pension funds underperforming the S&P 500.

 Investment Performance Data